William Anstruther-Gray (St Andrews MP): Biography

 The son of Colonel John Anstruther-Thomson of Charleton, Colinsburgh, Fife, and Maria Hamilton Gray of Carntyne, Glasgow, he was educated at Eton.

 He adopted name of Gray on succeeding to the Carntyne estate in 1904.

-He joined the Militia's Fife Artillery as a Sub-Lieutenant (Supernumerary) on 16 December 1876.
-He served for four years until he joined the 13th Hussars as a second lieutenant in 1880, served in India and Afghanistan in 1880-1881 and was promoted to lieutenant on 1 July 1881, before transferring to the Royal Horse Guards in 1885.
+He joined the part-time Fifeshire Artillery Militia as a Sub-Lieutenant (Supernumerary) on 16 December 1876.
+He served for four years until he was commissioned into the 13th Hussars as a second lieutenant in 1880, served in India and Afghanistan in 1880-1881 and was promoted to lieutenant on 1 July 1881, before transferring to the Royal Horse Guards in 1885.
 He was Aide-de-Camp to the Earl of Kintore, Governor of South Australia, from 1889 to 1891, was promoted to captain on 30 December 1893, and to major on 1 May 1897.
 He served in South Africa from 1901 to 1902 where he was commandant of the district of Knysna in 1901, and Inspector of Concentration Camps in Transvaal in 1902.
 Following the end of the war in June 1902, he returned to the United Kingdom in the SS Dunottar Castle, which arrived at Southampton in July 1902.
+He retired from the army in January 1903.

-He later commanded 3rd Line Group, Scottish Horse during World War I.
+Anstruther-Gray later commanded 3rd Line Group, Scottish Horse during World War I.

-He was unsuccessful candidate for St Andrews Burghs in 1903, and represented that constituency as a Liberal Unionist (beginning in 1912 Unionist) from 1906-January 1910 and from December 1910–1918.
+He was unsuccessful candidate for St Andrews Burghs in the September 1903 by-election, but won and represented that constituency as a Liberal Unionist (beginning in 1912 Unionist) from 1906-January 1910 and from December 1910–1918.